splunk/public-o11y-docs/incident-intelligence/incident-intelligence-overview.rst

       :width: 99%
       :alt: Incident policies route and group alerts into incidents that trigger workflows.

-Responders are notified when an triggered incident workflow routes to an on-call schedule
+Responders are notified when a triggered incident workflow routes to an on-call schedule
 ============================================================================================

 On-call scheduling ensures the right person is notified at the right time to resolve system issues as soon as they occur.
 An on-call schedule contains a group of responders who understand a specific part of the system architecture.
 Responders rotate through their schedule every day, week, or month based on how their schedule is set up by a team manager or admin.
 On-call schedules are included as a step in an incident workflow.
 When an incident is triggered, the first step in the workflow routes to a schedule, and the responder who is on call for that schedule is paged.